danielmariz/Eroad-Map/README.md

 Bonus Question
 Describe how you would or if time permits implement a feature to allow a user to save the location reference to local storage as a favourite for retrieving in the future when the page is loaded again.

+ - For implement bookmarks using local storage you can use this addon to the project http://w8r.github.io/Leaflet.Bookmarks/ or use html5 pushstate + html5 local storage